Predicting Value at Risk for Cryptocurrencies With Generalized Random Forests: Simulation

-Additionally, we conduct direct pairwise comparison tests between the superior random forest type method GRF against the best performing non-oracle other parametric methods via CPA-tests for each scenario.
+Additionally, we conduct direct pairwise comparison tests between the superior random forest type method GRF against the best performing non-oracle other parametric methods (and a simple baseline) via CPA-tests for each scenario.
 The respective results are reported in Table \ref{tab:sim_results_CPA}.
-In the majority of cases, GRF outperforms its competitors on average, however, mean p-values are mostly not significant.
-For example, GRF has a smaller loss (i.e. quantile loss) than QR in about 90\% of the forecasts (aggregated over all runs) but a mean p-value of 0.298, which would not qualify as a significant out-performance (on average).
-This of course does not mean that the test never rejects but is likely be caused by high variances in the p-values over different simulation runs.
-Furthermore, the competing methods are also slightly improving with window length, which further implies that GRF can deal better with a smaller training time frame.
+For the standard GARCH-processes, GRF outperforms its competitors on average, however, mean p-values are mostly not significant.
+As before, we only display results for the \textit{GARCH Normal} case since \textit{GARCH-t} and \textit{GARCH Normal Bitcoin} yield similar results.
+In the other three scenarios, GRF is substantially superior with more significant p-values.
+Though in the \textit{GARCH Bitcoin Asym-t} and \textit{SAV Model} case, the variance in the p-values over different simulation runs is quite high, marked by many significant test results, but a performance that indicates that both procedures are equally good.
+Though for \textit{Varying Vola GARCH}, the performance gains of GRF are substantial reaching highly significant test results.
+Overall, the results indicate that even for complex data structures, the power of CPA-tests in small samples appears sufficient if compared to the larger sample results.